Purdue-CS193/lab-1-DavinPU/index.md

 # Davin's First CS193 Lab
 - I like the instructors
 - I like working on computers
+- I like not being in a typical classroom setting

 [Link](url) and ![Image](src)
 ```